ronakupadhyaya/Horizons-week-01/day3/prototypes.md

 ## Goal

-In this exercises we are going to work with prototypes.
+The goal of this exercise is to get you started on prototypes.
+This exercise will contain 4 parts.

+## Part 1: Intro

 You can think of a prototype as a link from the current object to another object that may contain more information.
 In this case we are going to build software for an computer store.
 To begin, we'll have a default basic macBook that most people will buy.

 ```javascript
 var macBook = {